gdtk-uq/gdtk/examples/eilmer/2D/sphere-lobb/README.rst

 grid that has been provided).
 Each cell has an (x,y,z) coordinate position.
 Eilmer then takes that position and passes it to the user's *fillFunction*.
 That's why the user's function must accept three parameters, *x*, *y*, and *z* (and in that order) because this is what eilmer expects.
-Eilmer also expects are `FlowState` object in return.
+Eilmer also expects are `FlowState` object or equivalent table in return.
 These are the stipulations that eilmer makes.
-The user is free to do whatever they want within their function --- it can be as complex or simple as they like --- so long as they play by those rules: accept three arguments *x*, *y* and *z*, return a `FlowState` object.
+The user is free to do whatever they want within their function --- it can be as complex or simple as they like --- so long as they play by those rules: accept three arguments *x*, *y* and *z*, return a `FlowState` object or equivalent.
 We can see then that our `initial` function fits that pattern.
 We have defined `initial` as a function of *x*, *y* and *z*.
 Then on the first line of the function we use those arguments and pass them to the inspection method `find_nearest_cell_center{}`.
 Based on those (x,y,z) coordinates, `find_nearest_cell_centre{}` then searches the flow